 - A detailed project budget that justifies each item.

-Application materials should be sent in a single email to Juliana Deleo (email@example.com) with the subject "Application to BSP Funding".
+Application materials should be sent by email to Juliana Deleo (firstname.lastname@example.org) with the subject "Application to BSP Funding".

 Deadline: February 7, 2019.
 All applications will be peer reviewed, Applicants will be notified by March 23, 2019.

 All grant recipients will be asked, as a condition of their acceptance of the award, to submit a follow-up report describing their outcomes and the expenses associated with their research.
 All recipients must notify the Brazil Studies program of other funding they receive for the same project.
 Awards will be adjusted in cases of duplicate funding for the same items.